 For computer hardware expenses: computers, PDAs, laptops, printers and computer repairs are all acceptable purchases.

-Complete the claim form and return to Doctors Manitoba no later than the 2nd Monday in June at 4:30 pm.
+Complete the claim form and return to Doctors Manitoba no later than Monday, June 10 at midnight.